 And make an epic Vegan Tuna Melt with it!

-I hope you enjoy this Vegan Tuna Salad recipe as much as we do.
+I hope you love this Vegan Tuna Salad recipe as much as we do.
 If you give it a try be sure to leave a comment and a star rating below to let others know how it turned out.
-I'm off to whip up another batch!
+I'm off now to make another batch!

 Recipe Video